 Diesel Mechanics Courses and Classes

 Diesel mechanics work with the engines that power the transportation, construction, farming and shipping industries.
-Students in diesel mechanic programs typically receive both classroom training and hands-on experience; programs may result in a certificate, diploma or associate degree.
+Students interested in becoming diesel mechanics may find programs in diesel and heavy equipment mechanic, diesel technology or diesel technician.
+Programs may result in a certificate, diploma or associate degree, all of which may take from 1-2 years to complete.

 Introduction to Diesel Engines Course